 - A basic understanding of distributed systems concepts (SOA, web services) and the related standards (SOAP, XML, WSDL, JMS)

-Apache CXF 2.x class is for architects and developers who need to understand on how to use Apache CXF Framework to build integration solutions using services-oriented integration approach based on WS-* standards.
+This Apache CXF class is for architects and developers who need to understand on how to use Apache CXF Framework to build integration solutions using services-oriented integration approach based on WS-* standards.